bacadra/pulsar-language-tasklist/README.md

 ## Features

-- A task is a single line that consists of a tick and text.
+- A task is a single line consisting of a tick and text.
-- Unicode characters has been used to represent ticks.
+- Unicode characters have been used to represent ticks.
-- A few types of ticks are available:
+- There are several types of ticks:
   | Symbol | Code    | Name   | Description                    |
   |--------|---------|--------|--------------------------------|
   | `▷`    | `U+25B7`| `high` | a high priority pending task   |